An iron infusion helps restore low iron levels so that your body can function effectively.

-What does it mean to be low in iron?
+What does it mean to have an iron deficiency?

-Once you have booked in, you will be required to allow an hour for your treatment.
+Once you have booked in to receive your iron infusion at one of our medical centres, you will be required to allow an hour for your treatment.

+The total out of pocket cost of the iron infusion is $269.95.
 You will be required to make a deposit of $100 at the time of booking to secure your appointment.
-When you receive your infusion, there will be an outstanding GAP payment of $114.95.
-The rest will be rebated by medicare over night.
+On the day of the iron infusion, there will be an outstanding GAP payment of $169.95.